|

 Status: Marginal Liberal

-Berwick was created in 1976, abolished in 2002, and re-created at the 2021 redistricting.
-The town of Berwick has grown rapidly as Melbourne's suburgban sprawl has spread to the south-east.
+Berwick was created in 1976, abolished in 2002, and re-created at the 2021 redistricting, taking in much of the abolished seat of Gembrook.
+The town of Berwick has grown rapidly as Melbourne's suburban sprawl has spread to the south-east.
 In the 1960s Berwick had 2,000 people, today it has 50,000.
-It is mostly a middle-class and Liberal-voting area, although Labor has some strength in the southern part of Berwick.
+It is mostly a fairly affluent middle-class and Liberal-voting area, although Labor has some strength in the southern part of Berwick.
+It has a high level of households paying off mortgages

 The earlier seat of Berwick was held by Liberal members Rob McClellan from 1976 to 1992 and Robert Dean from 1992 to 2002.
 The new Berwick was won in 2022 by Brad Battin, who had previously been member for the abolished seat of Gembrook, which he won in 2010.